0x69ED75/0x69ED75/README.md

 ## 📋 Current TODO:
-- Continue with advanced React
+- [x] Create small demo app to get a grasp on TS,TRPC,Prisma and Tailwind
-- Learn how to use NextJS and Prisma with Vercel.
+- [ ] Create T3 app to further improve and demonstrate knowledge of: Nextauth,TS,TRPC,Prisma and Tailwind